benjystanton/benjystanton.github.io/src/posts/2019-02-01-weeknotes–series-02-episode-04.md

 ---
 layout: layouts/post
 title: Weeknotes – series 02 episode 04
-categories: weeknotes
+tags:
+- post
+- Weeknotes

 image: services-week-square.jpg
 image-alt: A laptop showing a live stream from London.
 A designer stands next to a slide that says “what are the new accessibility regulations?”.
 ---

 {% include partials/image-with-caption.html
-  image="services-week.jpg"
+  image:"services-week.jpg"
-  caption="Watching services week from my kitchen" alt-text="A laptop showing a live stream from London.
+  caption:"Watching services week from my kitchen" alt-text:"A laptop showing a live stream from London.
 A designer stands next to a slide that says “what are the new accessibility regulations?”."
   %}

 ## Services week